lavrd/tunnel/README.md

 # Tunnel

-Simple network tunnel as an example.
+Simple network tunnel (and how to work with Linux TUN interface) as an example.

+_Tunnel is working on only on Linux or inside Docker containers._

 ## Usage

-_At the moment tunnel is working on only on Linux._

 Generate private and public keys.